NuSkooler/enigma-bbs/docs/_docs/modding/menu-modules.md

 ```

 ### Per-Mod Databases
 Custom mods often need their own data persistence.
-This can be acheived with `getModDatabsePath()` and your `ModuleInfo`'s `packageName`.
+This can be acheived with `getModDatabsePath()` and your `moduleInfo`'s `packageName`.

 **Example**:
 ```javascript